pkulchenko/fullmoon/README.md

 accepted, but not `/hello/`, as the trailing slash is part of the optional fragment and `:name` still expects one or more characters.

-Any optional parameter that is not matched gets a `nil` value, so in the case above "Hello, World!" gets returned for the `/hello` request URL.
+Any unmatched optional parameter gets `false` as its value, so in the case above "Hello, World!" gets returned for the `/hello` request URL.

 More than one optional parameter can be specified and optional